Regularity Priors for the Linear Atomic Cluster Expansion: Results

 \subsection{Silicon}

 The Silicon-GAP-18 dataset from \cite{bartok2018machine} was used to investigate the practical consequences of fitting ACE potentials using various regularity priors.
 This database is very structurally diverse, containing a mixture of crystalline, amorphous and liquid configurations as well as various crystalline surfaces, defects and dislocations.
-This diversity ensures good coverage of the silicon potential energy surface and enabled the authors to fit a general-purpose potential \cite{bartok2018machine} using the \ac{GAP} \cite{bartok2010gaussian, deringer2021gaussian, klawohn2023gaussian} framework.
-Here we fit ACE potentials to the original dataset and a smaller subset, referred to here as Si10pc, containing $\sim$10\% of the original data.
+This diversity ensures good coverage of the silicon potential energy surface and made it possible o fit a general-purpose potential \cite{bartok2018machine} using the \ac{GAP} \cite{bartok2010gaussian, deringer2021gaussian, klawohn2023gaussian} framework.
+Specifically we fit ACE potentials to the original dataset and a smaller subset, referred to as Si10pc, containing $\sim$10\% of the original data.
 We focus on results obtained on Si10pc, where the differences between different choices of priors should be more pronounced.
 Recent work has shown that a carefully selected 5\% of the original dataset is sufficient to fit high-quality ACE potentials \cite{van2023hyperactive}; by contrast, Si10pc was constructed by applying a random 10:90 train:test split to the full dataset where the split was stratified by both configuration size and type.
 Additionally, the most and least dense configuration of each type was included in the training set to avoid excessive extrapolation in density.

-The ACE potentials were constructed using a local cutoff of $r_{\rm cut} = 5~\text{\AA}$, correlation order $N_{\rm max}=4$ (5-body) features and a maximum polynomial degree of 21 for all correlation orders.

-To promote repulsion at very short inter-atomic distances, where Coulomb repulsion between nuclei dominates \cite{ziegler1985stopping, nordlund2025repulsive}, the training data was augmented with a single synthetic dimer configuration labeled with energy $E_\mathrm{syn}$=100 eV and with separation $r_\mathrm{syn}$, defined by $f_\mathrm{env} (r_\mathrm{syn}) = E_\mathrm{syn}$ for each pair of elements.
-Observations of energies, forces and stresses were given relative weights of $w_E=30$, $w_F=1$ and $w_S=1$ respectively with much smaller weights of $w_\mathrm{syn}=0.01$ used for the synthetic dimer data.